 You can also take photos and videos!

 I wasn’t able to take any photos of my first experience at Wat Bang Phra, but going to Ajarn Neng, he allowed me to walk away with memories besides the tattoo.
-Given I run a travel blog and I’m passionate about photography, it felt good to be able to capture this moment and made the experience that much more memorable.
+Given I run a travel blog and I’m passionate about photography, it felt great to be able to capture this moment.

 Would I get another sak yant?

 In brief, I don’t feel at the moment I want or need another, but the time may come, and if it did, I’d definitely go to the ajarn.
 Looking back, this would have been the experience I would have wanted for the first, and I’m happy I got it.

 As new adventures unfold, I’ll get new travel memories inked in, and I’ll have this one to remember the adventure as long as I live.